AICAN-Research/FAST-Pathology/README.md

 * Go the folder /opt/fastpathology/bin and run the **fastpathology** executable, or run it from the ubuntu menu (windows button->type fastpathology).

 ### macOS (10.13 or newer)
+*Note that the macOS version of FastPathology is experimental.*

 * Install [homebrew](https://brew.sh/) if you don't already have it.
 Then, install the following packages using homebrew:
 ```bash
 brew install openslide libomp